Connecticut Military Department: Connecticut State Guard

 The Connecticut State Guard is the organized militia portion of the state military.
 As a State Defense Force it is a military entity authorized by both the State Code of Connecticut and Executive Order.
 The State Defense Force (SDF) is the state’s authorized militia and assumes the state mission of the Connecticut National Guard in the event the Guard is mobilized.
 The SDF comprises retired active and reserve military personnel and selected professional persons who volunteer their time and talents in further service to their state.

 Connecticut's state defense force consists of four active units known as the Governor's Guards.
-There are two foot guard units and two horse guard units which I preserve the lineage and heritage of Connecticut's infantry and cavalry units since the colonial period.
+There are two foot guard units and two horse guard units which preserve the lineage and heritage of Connecticut's infantry and cavalry units since the colonial period.
 While all four companies are primarily ceremonial, the horse companies do drill in mounted search and rescue.
 The First Company of the Horse Guard was created in 1788 as the Independent Volunteer Troop of Horse Guards in Hartford.
 A second Horse Guard company was created in 1808 in New Haven.
 Both were created to serve and protect the governor between his travels between New Haven and Hartford.

 The Connecticut State Guard Reserve is currently inactive.